-Hemingway Bar, a medium-sized two-story bar, has been one of our favorite bars in Prague for years.
-As the name suggests, the bar has a slight focus on rums but their skilled bartenders create absolutely fantastic cocktails out of just about anything.
-The bar uses good quality ingredients, with many bitters made in house, and the bartenders make sure you understand what goes into every drink and why.
+Ask anyone in Prague what’s their three favorite bars in town, and Hemingway Bar will inevitably pop up.
+A medium-sized two-story bar, Hemingway Bar has been a local favorite for years.
+As the name suggests, the bar has a slight focus on rums but the seasoned professionals behind the bar will fix you a drink out of just about anything.
+The bar uses quality ingredients, with many bitters made in house, and the bartenders make sure you understand what goes into every drink and why.
 They use dried egg whites for their sours.
-Also, they are teaming up with Becherovka, a traditional Czech herbal liqueur, to create some nice signature drinks.
-Try the Becher Butter Sour to see what we’re talking about.
+Our suggestion?
+The Becher Bitter Sour, which highlights Becherovka, the most popular liquor of the country and one of the most popular Prague souvenirs.

 But the drinks are fantastic.
 The owner-bartenders subscribe to the Japanese school of mixology and avoid all disturbances: no cherries, no lemons, preferably no egg whites, and… wait for it… almost no bitters.
-Yes, they are “philosophers of mixology” and you’re either in or out.
+Yes, they see themselves as “philosophers of mixology” at Parlour, and the bar is a great place if you want to get nerdy about cocktails.
 But their drinks are the best and cleanest in town in our book, and if you are a serious cocktails aficionado, you might find yourself coming back to Parlous every single night.
-(No, really, we have had guests who went through this.)
+(No, really, we have had guests who did exactly that.)
 Also, their use of and interest in vintage cocktail glasses reaches near-fetish levels.
 In short, one of the best places to go in Prague, regardless of category.

-L’Fleur is the ying to Tretter’s (see below) yang: literally a few steps off one of Prague’s main "meat markets”, L’Fleur is a place for adults: the music is a bit softer and the tunes are a bit older (come to think of it, this may actually apply to the guests, too).
-The bar is owned by some of Prague mixology's usual suspects (some of them winning big trophies) and there is a clear drive for quality.
+L’Fleur is the ying to Tretter’s (see below) yang: literally a few steps off one of Prague’s main "meat markets”, L’Fleur is a place for adults: the music is a bit softer and the tunes are a bit older (just like most of the guests).
+The bar is owned by some of Prague mixology's usual suspects (some of them having won big mixology trophies) and there is a clear drive for quality.
 The interiors are geared towards the classic 1920s bar, incl. wooden panels, leather-bound seating boxes, and a stained window in the back.
 We’ve tried a few of their signature drinks and the flavors were great, and the friendly waiters explain all the drinks, including their history or motivation behind them.
-In addition to cocktails, the bar offers a fantastic selection of Champagnes, and we’re not talking the supermarket kind.
-The bubbles sold in L’Fleur come from a carefully curated selection for people who love and know their Champagne.
-If you're one of them, give L'Fleur a try.

 Other Favorite Bars in Prague